jugmac00/til/zope/how-to-use-new-decorator-syntax-for-security-declarations.md

 ## conclusion

-Updating my code base, consisting of hundreds of files and security declarations only took a couple of minutes, thanks to **VS Code** and a good test suite.
+Updating my code base, consisting of hundreds of files and thousands security declarations only took a couple of minutes, thanks to **VS Code** and a good test suite.